-The goal of the EEOC guidance was to assist people in demographic groups with higher incarceration rates to get jobs and not be disqualified from the candidate pool due to past criminal activity.
+The goal of the EEOC guidance was to aid people in demographic groups with higher incarceration rates to get jobs and not be disqualified from the candidate pool due to past criminal activity.
 A survey conducted on 1,337 employers showed that 50% of them were not satisfied of the way they conduct the individualized assessments, 40% were concerned with the way the processes is communicated internally to hiring managers, and 30% were concerned by the way the process is communicated to the applicants and how the process is documented.
 The EEOC identified “Green Factors” when assessing applicant’s criminal records and job-relatedness:

 - The nature and gravity of the offense